Doctor of Nursing Practice (DNP) Program

 2. Admission essay explaining reasons for enrolling in the DNP program at Concordia.
 Address future professional goals upon the completion of the coming degree.

-3. Two letters of recommendation from professional colleagues familiar with advanced practice nursing or leadership competence.
+3. Two recommendations from professional colleagues familiar with advanced practice nursing or leadership competence.
 References should address the applicant's potential for success in the DNP Program.

 4. All official transcripts that led to undergraduate and graduate degrees.